COVID-19 case definitions

 - Do not use P2/N95 respirators with a valve.
 The air you exhale is likely to not be filtered and may expose other healthcare workers and patients.

-- Health care workers who are directly involved in treating patients are required to wear eye protection.
-Eye protection options include; a face shield (where practical), goggles or safety glasses.
+- Eye protection options include; a face shield (where practical), goggles or safety glasses.

 - Reusable face shields should be chosen over single-use face shields, where possible.
 For reusable face shields, a process needs to be in place to ensure appropriate decontamination and storage between uses (i.e. meal breaks) and at the end of a shift/use.

 - Keep staffing in high-risk areas to the minimum required to provide appropriate care and ensure patient safety.